DamascenoRafael/reminders-menubar/README.md

 1. In Project navigator select the project reminders-menu-bar (first item)
 2. In the list of projects and targets select the project reminders-menu-bar (not the target)
 3. In the "Info" tab under "Localizations" select the "+" button and choose the new location
-4. In the list of resources, **uncheck "Main.storyboard"** and click on "Finish"
+4. In the list of resources, make sure all files are checked and click on "Finish"
 5. Edit the new location version of the **Localizable.strings** and **InfoPlist.strings** files with the translations

 </details>